BillJr99/Ursinus-CS374-Spring2021/_pages/Activities/activity-regex.md

       title: Languages for a Finite State Machine
       questions:
         - "What pattern of A and B would take one from Shipwreck Bay to Treasure Island?"
         - "What regular expression automatically checks that a series of navigational guesses would lead from Shipwreck Bay to Treasure Island?
-Note that [AB] means to match either character A or B once."
+Note that <code>[AB]</code> means to match either character A or B once."
   additional_reading:
     - title: "Regex Parser Online"
       link: "https://regex101.com/"